 Often the data is third-party, it’s driven not by accurate sensors, but vague lat/long indicators.
 It’s often not live or real-time either.

 So make sure your data partner can deliver on those three points.
 This will allow your programmatic mobile targeting to truly feel personal.
+It’s also important to get a good understanding of what stream processing is.

 Location-based social media marketing

 With organic social media becoming more obsolete, more brands are looking at increasing their ad spend on social to ensure that they reach audiences constantly.
+One way to do so is by using social media management tools that automate posting regularly on all social channels for maximum reach.

 Social targeting options allow for geographic targeting.
 But the accuracy of these targeting options is yet to be verified.
 How do you know you aren’t targeting a user who checked in there over a week ago?